Did you know most back pain can be eliminated with stretching?

 Variations and Progressions: Lunge to 1–leg Balance, Box Lunges, Jump Lunges, Push Back Lunges

 “But what about my abs?”

 Abs are the sexy muscle everyone gravitates to.
 How can I get my abs of steel?
 Sadly, crunches won’t do it, trust me, I’ve tried.
 Abs are a smaller muscle group perfect to use with all movements.
 But, there’s no magic ab exercise to flatten your tummy, sorry.
-To achieve a perfect waistline, focus on removing the fat covering your abs.
-This can ONLY happen by lowering your bodyfat enough for the abs to be seen.
+To achieve a perfect waistline, focus on removing the body fat covering your abs.
+This can ONLY happen by lowering your body fat percentage enough for the abs to be seen.

 But which ab exercises are the best?

 Fine, there’s basically two: crunches and planks.

 Crunch: The floor crunch.
 Back perfectly flat, tuck your tail bone under you, and activate your abs.
 Hold your neck for support and keep the abs tight on the way up and down.